ecdev456/Nonogram-SE/README.md

 1. When the Reminder time is reached, the Update and Remove lists will be updated. <br />
 2. If the Reminder is removed, the reminder will not trigger. <br />
 3. If the reminder, then it will trigger to the updated time. <br />
+4. Checks time every 4 seconds. (becuase of allowing systems to deal with load) <br />

 Reminder uses Military Time (24h).

 Under Project 3 -> FinalBuild folder you will have access to all the necessary files that are needed. <br />
 NOTE: have the Current.pro match your .pro file <br />
+DISCLAIMER: Closing the application will result in not saving the reminders!
+Just minimize the window.

 //=====================================================================<br />
 # Nonogram-SE